jmmander/Google-Calendar-Conflict-Detector/README.md

   <h3 align="center">Google Calendar Conflict Detector</h3>

   <p align="center">
-    A simple script that reads your google calender for the next day and checks for conflicts.
-In the case of a conflict an imessage will be sent to alert you of the conflict.
+    A simple script that reads your google calendar for the next day and checks for conflicts.
+In the case of a conflict you can choose to be notified via iMessage and/or a notification.
     <br />
     <a href="https://github.com/github_username/repo_name"><strong>Explore the docs »</strong></a>
     <br />